 Wright offers a Certificate in Building Energy Technologies, a program designed to incorporate sustainability and energy efficiency concepts into building construction, retrofitting, and operations, but applies to a much broader range of career paths.

 The Environmental Tech Program also presents continuing ed. training and workshops covering a variety of subject matter, such as residential weatherization, OSHA certification, bee-keeping, renewable energy, and other timely topics.

 On October 9th, 2012, the Illinois Green Governments Coordinating Council recognized Wright College for achieving the bronze standard of recognition level of sustainability goals in higher education as established by the Illinois Campus Sustainability Compact.

-Pictured to the left is David Inman, Director of Sustainability and Dr. Victoria Cooper, Director of Environmental Technology, accepting award on behalf of Wright College.
+David Inman, Director of Environmental Technology (far left), and Dr. Victoria Cooper, Director of Environmental Technology (emeritus), accept the award on behalf of Wright College.